OpenSourceHelpCommunity/ContributingToMyProject/writeups/ContributingToWikiToLearn_SrijanAgarwal.md

 `./instance.sh delete`

-Read the guide to [instance.sh](http://meta.wikitolearn.org/WikiToLearn_Home/WikitoLearn_Home_Documentation/Instance_Doc) for a deatailed description of how to use WTLH to manage the WTL instance.
+Read the guide to [instance.sh](http://meta.wikitolearn.org/WikiToLearn_Home/WikitoLearn_Home_Documentation/Instance_Doc) for a detailed description of how to use WTLH to manage the WTL instance.

 ##### Change the config and restart the dockers